FabricioAmoroso/People-Flow-Monitoring/README.md

 `conda activate <environment-name>`

 ### Download the repository
 Download the repository or clone by executing in the shell `git clone https://github.com/FabricioAmoroso/People-Flow-Monitoring.git`.
-After this steps it will be ready to use.

 ### Necessary dependencies
 In order to properly install all the requirements <br/>
 `cd People-Flow-Monitoring`<br/>
 `pip install -r requirements.txt`<br/>
-`cd People-Flow-Monitoring`<br/>

 ### Run code